microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Deploy-DicomToDatalake.md

 Running the PowerShell script that creates following artifacts:

-1. Resource specific folders in the Azure Storage Account.
+1. Dicom specific folder in the Azure Storage Account.
-1. A database in Synapse [serverless SQL pool](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/on-demand-workspace-overview) with [External Tables](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/develop-tables-external-tables?tabs=hadoop) and [Views](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/create-use-views) pointing to the files in the Storage Account.
+1. A database in Synapse [serverless SQL pool](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/on-demand-workspace-overview) with [External Tables](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/develop-tables-external-tables?tabs=hadoop) pointing to the DICOM metadata Parquet files in the Storage Account.

 To run the PowerShell Script, perform the following steps: